Zudiac369/JSONToVCF/README.md

-# JSON to VCF Converter
+# Build VCF Converter from TELEGRAM json contacts output file

 A simple and practical Python script to convert JSON files containing contact information into VCF (vCard) files.
 VCF files are a standard format for storing contact information and can be easily imported into devices like smartphones.